akaiser/dart_dependency_checker_cli/README.md

 ### Command `transitive-use`

-Finds instances where transitive dependencies are used directly in the project without being explicitly declared in `pubspec.yaml`.
+Lists dependencies that are used directly in the project without being explicitly declared in the `pubspec.yaml` file.

 #### Arguments: